spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/merchants-feature-integration.md

 ---
-title: Marketplace Merchant feature integration
+title: Merchants feature integration
+last_updated: Mar 23, 2021
-summary: "This integration guide provides steps on how to integrate the Marketplace Merchant feature"
+summary: This integration guide provides steps on how to integrate the Merchants feature into a Spryker project.
 ---

 ## Install feature core